FAQs

 Red Team DDoS Testing

 Yes, we do, but only for RADAR testing customers.
-We do not offer Red Team DDoS testing alone.
+We do not offer standalone Red Team DDoS testing.

-A DDoS Test runs a very high rate of DDoS attack traffic against your website or network (Online services).
+A DDoS Test runs a very high rate of DDoS attack traffic against your website or network (online services).
 This type of testing usually has a lot of disruption to online services, so requires a maintenance window.
-The test is run with your participation, and will check your response team’s readiness and the procedures you have in place to deal with a successful DDoS attack that takes you down.
-This type of testing is done mainly for post-attack handling when the damage has already started, to understand how your team can best start recovering from an ongoing DDoS attack.
+The test is run with your participation, and will check your response team’s readiness and the procedures you have in place to deal with a successful DDoS attack.
+This type of testing is done mainly for post-attack handling when the damage has already occurred, to recommend how your team should start recovering from the DDoS attack.

-• Planning & Scheduling – MazeBolt’s professional services team works with you to understand your needs and tailor the DDoS Tests accordingly (i.e. number of tests, type of tests, bandwidth, geo-distribution and more).
+• Planning & Scheduling – a professional services team works with you to understand your needs and tailor the DDoS Tests accordingly (i.e. number of tests, type of tests, bandwidth, geo-distribution and more).

-• Testing – MazeBolt’s professional services team runs the tests with you following in real-time via the User Interface.
+• Testing – a professional services team runs the tests in real-time via the User Interface.
 The emergency button allows you to stop the tests at any time.

-• Reporting – Once testing is completed, MazeBolt issues a DDoS Test Report that highlights points of strengths and weaknesses of your DDoS attack handling, and recommendations for further action.
+• Reporting – Once testing is completed, a DDoS Test Report is created that highlights points of strengths and weaknesses of your DDoS attack handling, and recommendations for further action.

 Yes.

-Not only do many Fortune 500 and large organizations regularly use DDoS Test, but in some countries, DDoS Test has become a recommended regulation for validating the organization’s human response and procedural handling to DDoS attacks.
-However, because of DDoS testing disruptive nature and inability to identify DDoS vulnerabilities across an organization’s entire attack surface, many organizations are now switching to RADAR testing, the most comprehensive, accurate, and non-disruptive DDoS testing available.
+Not only do many Fortune 500 and large organizations regularly use DDoS Testing, but in some countries, DDoS Test has become a recommended regulation for validating the organization’s human response and procedural handling to DDoS attacks.
+However, because traditional DDoS testing is disruptive nature and can’t identify DDoS vulnerabilities across an organization’s entire attack surface, many organizations are now switching to automated testing, that provides full, accurate, and non-disruptive DDoS testing.

 Normally between 1 and 3 hours.